-SUMMARY: The U.S. Department of Agriculture, Forest Service, requests
+SUMMARY: The U.S. Department of Agriculture, Forest Service, State and

-applications for the Community Forest and Open Space Conservation
+the Community Forest and Open Space Conservation Program (Community

-Program (Community Forest Program or CFP).
-This is a competitive grant
+Forest Program or CFP).
+This is a competitive grant program whereby

-and Indian tribes are eligible to apply for grants to establish
+are eligible to apply for grants to establish community forests through

-community forests by protecting forest land from conversion to non-
+protecting forest land from conversion to non-forest uses and provide

-management, environmental benefits including clean air, water, and
+benefits including clean air, water, and wildlife habitat; benefits

 Eligible lands for grants funded under this program are private

-forest land that is at least five acres in size, suitable to sustain
+forest that is at least five acres in size, suitable to

-natural vegetation, and at least 75 percent forested.
-The lands must
+sustain natural vegetation, and at least 75 percent forested.
+The lands

-also be threatened by conversion to non-forest uses, must not be held
+must also be threatened by conversion to non-forest uses, must not be

-in trust by the United States on behalf of any Indian tribe, must not
+held in trust by the United States on behalf of any Indian Tribe, must

 seller, and if acquired by an eligible entity, must provide defined